 He has hosted shows and stories on NatGeo and Discovery’s Science Channel and earned a Daytime Emmy nomination for hosting the Spotify/Mic series, Clarify.
 Baratunde is also an in-demand public speaker and live events host for organizations ranging from Google to criminal justice reform non-profits such as JustLeadershipUSA.

-Far from simply appearing in media, Baratunde is also helping define its future.
+Far from simply appearing in media, Baratunde has also helped define its future.
 In 2006 he co-founded Jack & Jill Politics, a black political blog whose coverage of the 2008 Democratic National Convention has been archived by the Library of Congress.
 From 2007 to 2012, he helped bring one of America’s finest journalistic institutions into the future, serving as Director of Digital for The Onion then did something similar as Supervising Producer for digital expansion at The Daily Show with Trevor Noah.
-He has been a judge for the Knight Foundation News Challenge, an affiliate at the Berkman Center for Internet and Society, and a director’s fellow at the MIT Media Lab.
-His book, How To Be Black, was published by Harper Collins in February 2012 and is a New York Times best-seller.
+He has served as an advisor to the Data & Society Research Institute and a director’s fellow at the MIT Media Lab.

 Baratunde is a rare leader who sits at the intersection of race, technology, and democracy and seamlessly integrates past, present and future.